 Referrals from psychiatrists and paediatricians must be made from eligible Medicare services.
 For specialist psychiatrists and paediatricians these services include any of the specialist attendance items 104 through 109.
-For consultant physician psychiatrists the relevant eligible Medicare services cover any of the consultant psychiatrist items 293 through 370; while for consultant physician paediatricians the eligible services are consultant physician attendance items 110 through 133.
+For consultant physician psychiatrists the relevant eligible Medicare services cover any of the consultant psychiatrist

 Referring practitioners are not required to use a specific form to refer patients for these services.
-The referral may be a letter or note to an eligible clinical psychologist signed and dated by the referring practitioner.
+A referral for mental health services should be in writing (signed and dated by the referring practitioner) and include: